 The condition of housing units is highly correlated to the income of the household residing within those housing units.
-In Valdosta, 71 percent of owner-occupied housing units and 48 percent of renteroccupied housing units have no housing problems reported.
+In Valdosta, 69 percent of owner-occupied housing units and 52 percent of renter-occupied housing units have no housing problems reported.
 Four conditions are represented as housing problems, including lack of complete kitchen facilities, lack of complete plumbing facilities, more than one person per room, and cost burden (paying more than 30% of household income on housing expenses).
-The data show that 29 percent of owner households and 49 percent of renter households have one housing problem or condition.
-Presumably, this one housing problem is most likely either cost burden or substandard housing, with the later more likely for renter housing than for owner housing.
+The data show that 27 percent of owner households and 41 percent of renter households have one housing problem or condition.
+This one housing problem is most likely either cost burden or substandard housing, with the later more likely for renter housing than for owner housing.
 Fifty-four percent of owner-occupied housing and renter-occupied housing was built prior to 1980, making those units potential sources of lead-based paint contamination.
-While not all will have leadbased paint, the age of the units suggest that at one time lead-based paint may have been used on the unit and provides a potential hazard, particularly for households with children present.
-Almost 10,540 units in Valdosta were built before 1980 and have children present in the household.
-It is reasonable to assume that a large number of these households are lower income households due to the fact that older housing stock is often filtered down through the income categories to the lowest income households.
+While not all will have led-based paint, the age of the units suggests that at one time lead-based paint may have been used on the unit and provides a potential hazard, particularly for households with children present.
+10,540 units in Valdosta were built before 1980 and have children present in the household.
+It is reasonable to assume that many these households are lower income households because older housing stock is often filtered down through the income categories to the lowest income households.